-Goal: Transfer to 4-year college-Consider COC's Associate of Art degree in Photography.
+- Goal: Transfer to 4-year college-Consider CoC's Associate of Art degree in Photography.
 The AA degree requires that you complete general education requirements and a core group of photography courses in preparation for transfer to a bachelor's degree program elsewhere.
-[Example: CalARTs transfer agreement with COC.]

-Goal: Work in professional photography-Consider COC's Certificate of Achievement in Commercial Photography.
-The certificate requires that you complete a wide range of photography courses that prepare you to seek employment opportunities.

-Goal: Learn / expand basic camera skills-If you are a recreational learner and prefer not to engage in the rigor of typical college-level activities, consider COC's non-credit courses in photography.
+[Example: CalARTs transfer agreement with CoC.] - Goal: Work in commercial photography-Consider CoC's Certificate of Achievement in Com- mercial Photography.
+The certificate requires that you complete a wide range of photography courses and will result in a portfolio you can use to seek employment opportunities. - Goal: Learn / expand basic photo skills-If you do not want to engage in typical college-level activities, consider CoC's non-credit courses in photography.

-More details on COC's photography courses-See the COC Photo Department website.
+More details-See the CoC Photo Department website.